How to Obtain the Right License for Different Music Uses

 Licensing guidance for streaming, podcasts, audiobooks, music boxes, and karaoke products.

-If you're planning to use music in a podcast, audiobook, music box, or streaming platform, it's essential to understand the licensing requirements and what HFA can and cannot support.
-This article outlines the key licensing paths for each type of usage.
+If you're planning to use music in a podcast, audiobook, music box, or streaming platform, it's essential to understand the licensing requirements and what types of licenses HFA can issue.
+If you are a platform that is seeking to enter into direct agreements with multiple music publishers, you may want to reach out to Rumblefish, a licensing services provider, at services@rumblefish.com This article outlines the key licensing paths for each type of usage.

 Streaming